 Then click 'update bank details' when they are updated.

 Who can see the pay section?

 You can allow employees to see their own pay details.
-Under the Configure > Settings > Permissions and Approvals > Display Settings > allow 'employees can see their own remuneration'.
+Under the Configure > Settings > Change what employees can see and do > Their own pay, benefits and additional paymentsr'.
 This means employees will only be able to access their own salary information.
 They cannot view other employees salaries.

 Line managers may be able to see their employee's salaries, this depends on the permissions you have set up for them.
-Configure > Settings > Permissions and Ppprovals > Line Manangers > Remuneration > you can tick to allow them to view, manage or delete their employees salaries.
+Configure > Settings > Change what line managers can see and do > Remuneration > you can tick to allow them to view, manage or delete their employees salaries.
 If you leave this blank them they cannot view salaries.